Envisioning West Reno’s Transformation

 Reno has a long and tumultuous history with mega-projects promising to redefine downtown, filled with ambitious visions from charismatic developers.
 Unfortunately, these grandiose ventures rarely fulfill their lofty promises, often leaving taxpayers burdened and the cityscape dotted with unfinished dreams.
 The Neon District, the latest in a long line of these projects, is no different.

 Consider the West 2nd Street District.
-It was pitched as a transformative development that would double the size of Reno’s downtown, complete with artistic renderings of beautiful tall buildings.
-The proposal promised vibrant public spaces, and innovative infrastructures including for residential and business.
+It was pitched as a transformative development that would double the size of Reno’s downtown area, complete with artistic renderings of beautiful, tall buildings.
+The proposal promised vibrant public spaces and innovative infrastructures, including for residential and business.
 Yet despite its grand vision, the project never got off the ground.

 The latest development is Jacobs Entertainment and its Neon Line vision.
-They started acquiring properties in Reno west of downtown in 2015 starting with the Gold Dust West.
-They promised redevelopment including apartments.
+They started acquiring properties in Reno, west of downtown, in 2015, starting with the Gold Dust West.
+They promised redevelopment, including apartments.
 They got permits to knock down many weekly rental motels and displaced hundreds of low-income residents.
-After acquiring 100 properties Jacobs has only built one property and renovated one property and has not delivered on promises to develop the area.
+After acquiring 100 properties, Jacobs has built only one property and renovated one, and has not fulfilled its promises to develop the area.

-Jacobs has cited the high cost of construction and some people say that Jacobs overpaid for the properties.
-This process of relying on one developer to come in with a mega-project has not worked out.
+Jacobs has cited the high cost of construction, and some people say that Jacobs overpaid for the properties.
+This process of relying on a single developer to undertake a mega-project has not been successful.
 There has to be a better way to redevelop the area.
-If developers can’t afford to build low-income housing maybe we need to focus on job growth and higher-paying jobs.
+If developers can’t afford to build low-income housing, perhaps we should focus on job growth and higher-paying jobs.

 Office Space and Job Growth

-Earlier this year an article on NNBW talked about the low vacancy and strong state of the office space market in Reno after two small office buildings were sold.
+Earlier this year, an article on NNBW discussed the low vacancy and strong state of the office space market in Reno, following the sale of two small office buildings.
 The article states that downtown Reno has 1.4 million sq. ft. of office space.

 Let's put that in perspective.
-The Sales Force Tower in San Francisco has 1.4 million sq. ft.
+The Sales Force Tower in San Francisco spans 1.4 million square feet.
 One building equals all of the office space in downtown Reno.
 Reno has low vacancy because we have low inventory, not because of a strong market.

-People talk about the need for affordable housing and the problem doesn’t get solved.
+People often discuss the need for affordable housing, but the problem remains unsolved.
 Rentals in Reno are about 40% lower than in the Bay Area.
-I see hundreds of ads for apartment rentals but no one can afford them.
-Maybe the problem is a lack of good-paying jobs due to the lack of office space.
+I see hundreds of ads for apartment rentals, but no one can afford them.
+Perhaps the issue is a shortage of good-paying jobs resulting from insufficient office space.
 Maybe we can fix wages.

-Recently I attended Reno Startup Week.
+Recently, I attended Reno Startup Week.
 It was an inspiring event.
-There are many people that want to start businesses that would have good-paying jobs but there is no office space for them.
-There are smaller Bay Area tech companies that might move to Reno given the lower cost of doing business and the short commutes if there was more office space.
+Many people want to start businesses that offer good-paying jobs, but there is a lack of office space available for them.
+There are smaller Bay Area tech companies that might relocate to Reno, given the lower cost of doing business and the shorter commutes that could result from additional office space.

-The campus in Palo Alto where I worked is about 120 acres and has over 1 million sq. ft. of office space.
+The campus in Palo Alto where I worked spans approximately 120 acres and features over 1 million square feet of office space.
 It was beautiful, park-like.
 A pleasure to visit.
-The Jacobs Neon Line zone is also about 120 acres.
-There are many empty lots in this area that combined are enough to build over 500,000 sq. ft. of office space even with smaller buildings, and could add over 50% to the downtown office space.
+The Jacobs Neon Line zone spans approximately 120 acres.
+There are many empty lots in this area that, combined, are enough to build over 500,000 sq. ft. of office space, even with smaller buildings, and could add over 50% to the downtown office space.

-The problem seems to be that the City Council gave Jacobs incentives to buy over 100 lots, knock down motels and build parking lots without a committed development plan for much else and without a good look at how Jacob’s was going to finance the project.
+The problem appears to be that the City Council provided Jacobs with incentives to purchase over 100 lots, demolish motels, and construct parking lots without a committed development plan for much else, and without a thorough examination of how Jacobs would finance the project.

 (Note: I will be posting an article on the latest promises from Jacobs)